-- 1. Launch Eclipse using the run_eclipse.bat file (Windows) or run_eclipse.sh file. - 2.
-The launch script prompts you to select your SoC.
-Type 1 for Sapphire and press enter. - 3.
+- 1. Launch Eclipse using the run eclipse.bat file (Windows) or run eclipse.sh file. - 2.
 If this is the first time you are running Eclipse, create a new workspace that points to the embedded_sw/<SoC module> directory.
 Otherwise, choose File > Switch Workspace > Other to choose an existing workspace directory and click Launch.